 The title of Stan Richardson’s play Private Manning Goes to Washington suggests that this fictionalized drama is about the life and trials of whistleblower and transgender woman Chelsea Manning.
 Instead, Manning’s case is used as a jumping-off point for the parallel case of Aaron Swartz (Matt Steiner), a freedom of information activist and Internet prodigy.
 As the story unfolds, it quickly becomes evident that Manning’s imprisonment acts as a spark for Swartz to get his childhood neighbor, Billy (E. James Ford), to help him write a play about Manning.

 Fans of the hit television sitcom The Golden Girls can now experience Blanche (Cat Greenfield), Rose (Arlee Chadwick), Dorothy (Michael LaMasa) and Sophia (Emmanuelle Zeesman) all over again.
 But this time these lovely ladies have returned as puppets in Jonathan Rockefeller’s That Golden Girls Show!—A Puppet Parody.
 Capitalizing on moments from the original television show for loyal fans is where this production shines.
 Nostalgia quickly sets in upon entering the theater.
 Scenic and lighting designer David Goldstein marvelously transforms the stage into the women’s popular 1985 Miami living room and kitchen.
-From the floral paintings on the living room walls to the white, bamboo style chairs in the kitchen, everything feels like an exact replica of the original television show.
-When the opening theme song, “Thank You for Being a Friend,” started playing, the audience could not help but sing along.

 An Ecuadorian father, Nelson (Anthony Ruiz), struggles to reconnect with his three adult children when his past catches up with him in Vanessa Verduga’s comedy Implications of Cohabitation.
 Verduga also plays the love child, Sara, who does not relate to her half-siblings, Kevin (Andres de Vengoechea) and Jenny (Connie Saltzman).
 Their father, Nelson, had an affair with Sara’s mother, Carmen (Adriana Sananes), when she worked as a waitress at a local Ecuadorian restaurant.
 Sara is a successful attorney with corporate clients, yet she is insecure when it comes to relationships with men.
 Kevin is an actor, but his father wants him to run the family construction business.
 Jenny is a punk rock singer who smokes marijuana and is still finding herself.
 Nelson’s wife, Caitlin, and mother to his two children, Kevin and Jenny, has recently passed away.
 Now alone, Nelson decides to live with each of his three children in their separate homes with the hope that they will take care of him in his old age.
 Nelson soon realizes that his children are more concerned about their own lives, and they are not interested in being his caretaker.